stackevo/spudreq/draft-trammell-spud-req.md

 on a large fraction of paths in the Internet, or implement some form of probing to determine in advance which transport protocols will be accepted on a certain path.
 This encapsulation will require port numbers to support NAPT- connected endpoints.
-UDP encapsulation is the only mechanism that meets these requirements.
+We note that UDP encapsulation would meet these requirements.

 ## Low Overhead in Network Processing

 SPUD must be low-overhead, specifically requiring very little effort to recognize that a packet is a SPUD packet and to determine the tube it is associated with.
+We note that a "magic number" or other pattern of bits in an encapsulation-layer header, with a low probability of collision with other protocols using the same encapsulation, would meet the recognition requirement.
+Tube identifiers appearing directly in the encapsulation-layer header would meet the tube association requirement.

 ## Implementability in User-Space

 To enable fast deployment SPUD and superstrates must be implementable without requiring kernel replacements or modules on the endpoints, and without having special privilege (root or "jailbreak") on the endpoints.
-Usually all operating systems will allow a user to open a UDP socket.
-This indicates UDP- based encapsulation, either exclusively or as a mandatory-to-implement feature.
+We note here that UDP would meet this requirement, as nearly all operating systems and application development platforms allow a userspace application to open UDP sockets.

 ## Incremental Deployability in an Untrusted, Unreliable Environment